 Read What Former Moot Court Students Say About Moot Court

 * Ten Tournament First Place Finishes (nine for oral advocacy and one for written advocacy)

-* Thirty semi-finalists in tournament competitions
+* Thirty-two semi-finalists in tournament competitions

 Written Advocacy: National Tournaments